HardisonCo/.github/international/seychelles/sc-health/index.md

-# sc_Health - Seychelles Health Agency
+# sc-health - Seychelles Health Agency

 ## Ministry of Health and Social Development